ranSprd/medusa/README.md

         name: "{phase}_data"

 In this case we use a reference to to label *phase* which comes from our topic.
 Another option is to use the index of the topic segment.
-For instance '#5' for our case.
+For instance '#5' for our case (counter starts at 0).

     - topic: N/c0678ab49344/system/+/Ac/{phase}
       metrics: